han-harrison/Matlab_editgraphs/README.md

 The graphs are saved as .png and .pdf (and .fig if necessary) and uses the absolutely fantastic piece of code developed by altmany which can be found here https://github.com/altmany/export_fig which you will need to get the best out of this project.

 One graph (1_saw_mu) is currently added to this project in all three file formats (.fig, .png and .pdf) so gives an idea of how this code formats graphs .
 Example code will be added shortly.

+Script_allgraphs.m runs Edit_graphs.m on every .fig saved in the current directory.